 - Not environmentally friendly.
 Whether bottled water manufacturers strive to be environmentally conscious or not, there’s no denying that the making of bottled water requires a lot of single-use plastic.
 This ends up clogging landfills and littering the environment.

 - May still pose health risks.
 While bottled water is safer and contains fewer contaminants than municipal water, it may still pose some health risks.
 For instance, BPA (Bisphenol A) – which has been linked to health effects like cancer and infertility – can accumulate in bottled water.
 Microplastics in the water bottles may also leach into water.

 Bottled Drinking Water Controversy

-According to the Beverage Marketing Association, around 50% of bottled water products are essentially just bottled tap water.
+According to the Natural Resources Defense Council, an estimated 25% of bottled water is essentially just bottled tap water.